rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 ## Running Airflow locally

-You can run locally the Kubernetes cluster for airflow locally with docker-compose.
-Download this [repo](https://github.com/puckel/docker-airflow])
+You can locally run the Kubernetes cluster for airflow locally with Docker Compose.
+Download this [repo](https://github.com/puckel/docker-airflow]).

 This docker-compose runs an airflow architecture composed by:
 	- 1 worker, scheduler